SP5LMA/MICE/README.md

 Analyze factorial function.
 Test it against extreme cases using the helper program and improve the function within your capabilities.

 Write and test a function that will sum results of 1 000 000/n! for n in range from 0 to 10.
 Constant numeratorD is already declared in .data section, use it.
 Why using n > 9 is pointless in this case?
 Can you improve resolution of the result?

+ * fibonacci.s

+Analyze how recursive version works using the debugger.
+Analyze how iterative version works using the debugger.
+Measure execution times of both versions using the *time* command line program.
+Discuss execution times.
+Find out if this calculation can it be faster.

 ## Floating point